Telecine: Flying spot scanner

-In a flying spot scanner (FSS) or cathode-ray tube (CRT) telecine, a pixel-sized light beam is projected through exposed and developed motion picture film (either negative or positive) and collected by a special type of photo-electric cell known as a photomultiplier which converts the light into an electrical signal.
-The beam of light "scans" across the film image from left to right to record the horizontal frame information.
-Vertical scanning of the frame is then accomplished by moving the film past the CRT beam.
-In a color telecine the light from the CRT passes through the film and is separated by dichroic mirrors and filters into red, green and blue bands.
-Photomultiplier tubes or avalanche photodiodes convert the light into separate red, green and blue electrical signals for further electronic processing.
-This can be accomplished in real time, 24 frames per second (or in some cases faster).
-Rank Precision-Cintel introduced the "Mark" series of FSS telecines.
-During this time advances were also made in CRTs, with increased light output producing a better signal-to-noise ratio and so allowing negative film to be used.

 The problem with flying-spot scanners was the difference in frequencies between television field rates and film frame rates.
-This was solved first by the Mk.
-I Polygonal Prism system, which was optically synchronised to the television frame rate by the rotating prism and could be run at any frame rate.
-This was replaced by the Mk.
-II Twin Lens, and then around 1975, by the Mk.
-III Hopping Patch (jump scan).
-The Mk.
-III series progressed from the original "jump scan" interlace scan to the Mk.
-IIIB which used a progressive scan and included a digital scan converter (Digiscan) to output interlaced video.
-The Mk.
-IIIC was the most popular of the series and used a next-generation Digiscan plus other improvements.
+This was solved first by the Mark I Polygonal Prism system, which was optically synchronized to the television frame rate by the rotating prism and could be run at any frame rate.
+This was replaced by the Mark II Twin Lens, and then around 1975, by the Mark III Hopping Patch (jump scan).
+The Mark III series progressed from the original jump scan interlace scan to the Mark IIIB which used a progressive scan and included a digital scan converter (Digiscan) to output interlaced video.
+The Mark IIIC was the most popular of the series and used a next-generation Digiscan plus other improvements.

-The "Mark" series was then replaced by the Ursa (1989), the first in their line of telecines capable of producing digital data in 4:2:2 color space.
+The Mark series was then replaced by the Ursa (1989), the first in their line of telecines capable of producing digital data in 4:2:2 color space.
 The Ursa Gold (1993) stepped this up to 4:4:4 and then the Ursa Diamond (1997), which incorporated many third-party improvements on the Ursa system.
-Cintel's C-Reality and ITK's Millennium flying-spot scanner are able to do both HD and Data.